pdehaan/learningpathways/extjs4.md

 - **(Guide)** [The Grid Component](http://docs.sencha.com/ext-js/4-1/#!/guide/grid) <small style='color:#aaa;'>&mdash; _docs.sencha.com_</small>
   The grid provides a great way to view lots of data at once, formatted exactly how you need it.

+- **(Blog)** [First Look at Ext JS 4.2 Grid](http://www.sencha.com/blog/first-look-at-ext-js-4-2-grid) <small style='color:#aaa;'>&mdash; _Arthur Kay_ on December 11, 2012</small>
+  The release of Ext JS 4.2 beta delivers significantly faster performance of our Grid component.
+Check out the performance enhancements we’ve made in buffered rendering that allow this feature to be used in more situations with much less configuration.
+Developers who build apps featuring large data sets should see a dramatic increase in responsiveness thanks to these optimizations.

 - **(Guide)** [Trees](http://docs.sencha.com/ext-js/4-1/#!/guide/tree) <small style='color:#aaa;'>&mdash; _docs.sencha.com_</small>
   Tree and grid now both extend from the same base class.
 All of the benefits of grid can now be used on trees.